yunmingxiao/academic-kickstart/content/publication/25InfraAI/index.md

 # Publication topic.
 # Legend: 0 = Security and Privacy; 1 = System Reliability; 2 = MLSys;
 # 3 = Federated Learning; 4 = Blockchain; 5 = Undergraduate Projects;  6 = Uncategorized;
-publication_topics: ["2"]
+publication_topics: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *ArXiv* #In Proceedings of the *ACM on Measurement and Analysis of Computing Systems*
+publication: In *ACM SIGOPS Operating Systems Review (OSR)*
-publication_short: In *ArXiv*
+publication_short: In *ACM SIGOPS Operating Systems Review (OSR)*

-abstract: "Relational databases are central to modern data management, yet most data exists in unstructured forms like text documents.
-To bridge this gap, we leverage large language models (LLMs) to automatically synthesize a relational database by generating its schema and populating its tables from raw text.
-We introduce SQUiD, a novel neurosymbolic framework that decomposes this task into four stages, each with specialized techniques.
-Our experiments show that SQUiD consistently outperforms baselines across diverse datasets. "
+abstract: "Cloud infrastructure is the cornerstone of the modern IT industry.
+However, managing this infrastructure effectively requires considerable manual effort from the DevOps engineering team.
+We make a case for developing AI agents powered by large language models (LLMs) to automate cloud infrastructure management tasks.
+In a preliminary study, we investigate the potential for AI agents to use different cloud/user interfaces such as software development kits (SDK), command line interfaces (CLI), Infrastructure-as-Code (IaC) platforms, and web portals.
+We report takeaways on their effectiveness on different management tasks, and identify research challenges and potential solutions. "

 tags:
 #-